MelosY/CAM/README.md

 2. Evaluation

-   - modify the  script/eval_tiny.sh ,change the ''path_to_pth'' to your own path, which is simliar to eval_nano.sh and eval_base.sh
+   - modify the  script/eval_tiny.sh ,change the ''path_to_pth'' to your own path, which is similar to eval_nano.sh and eval_base.sh

    ```bash
    bash script/eval_tiny.sh